WiFi Calling: Everything You Need to Know

 Written By Alejandra Jasso

 Weak or nonexistent cell signal preventing you from making and receiving calls?
 WiFi calling, supported by most phones, is a nifty and free solution.
-What is WiFi calling, and how do I best use it?
-Here you’ll find everything you need to know about WiFi calling.
+What is it and how do I use it?
+Here you’ll find everything you need to know.

 We offer complete cell phone signal booster kits for any situation: